best-practice-and-impact/qa-of-code-guidance/book/index.md

-# Quality Assurance of Code for Analysis and Research
+# Quality assurance of code for analysis and research

 This is an early draft of Government Statistical Service (GSS) and Analysis Function guidance, produced by the Best Practice and Impact team, Office for National Statistics.